BioDataUniMI/PlausibilityKG/dumps_models/README.md

 For example: `dumps_models/miRNA-KG/transe/c-b-n-s/err_beta_1/RF/miRNA - participates in - GO.pkl`

-Repeat for every bioKG — each one gets its own top-level folder named after it, with the same `transe/c-b-n-s/err_beta_1/RF/` path underneath, since the code reads models from this exact path.
+Repeat for each bioKG's zip — every bioKG gets its own top-level folder named after it, with the same `transe/c-b-n-s/err_beta_1/RF/` path underneath, since the code reads models from this exact path.